-But Waze is able to do a lot more than offer up directions, and get you around faster than Google Maps.
-There are a bunch more features on offer, and not all of them are obvious.
-So to help you get the most out of Waze, here are 15 essential Waze tips you should know about.
+But Waze can do a lot more than give you directions, and potentially get you around faster than Google Maps and Apple Maps.
+There are a bunch of other features on offer, and they're not always obvious.
+So to help you get the most out of Waze, here are 15 essential Waze tips you should make yourself familiar with.